Imbick/ecka-docs/docs/source/index.rst

 Ecka allows you to control Star Citizen from your touch screen devices.

+Ecka runs entirely on your local network.
+No information is sent out over the internet and stays between the devices you choose to connect to Ecka.

 ..
 Original content below
 ..
 Ecka is a cross platform automation application that runs locally on your devices.
 ..
 Ecka allows you to create flows that when triggered will run steps that you can configure.